ocrmypdf/OCRmyPDF/docs/installation.rst

 Note on 32-bit support
 ======================

-Many Python libraries no longer 32-bit binary wheels for Linux.
+Many Python libraries no longer provide 32-bit binary wheels for Linux.
 This includes many of the libraries that OCRmyPDF depends on, such as Pillow.
 The easiest way to express this to end users is to say we don't support 32-bit Linux.